You can take control of your drinking habit! What’s the alternative?

 Let’s do a thorough job in helping you to leave alcohol dependency behind you

 I am proud of my clients and their achievements, my mother drank herself into an early grave and I’m glad to be in the position where I can help others avoid that same fate.
+I believe that my having lived with such a problem has given me an insight which proves helpful to many clients.

 How do you want your children to remember you?